 Sunday Summer Reading Series

-The Sunday Summer Reading Series (2019) were a five-week long series of critical discussions on readings chosen and hosted by five Toronto-based artists, curators and organizers in a local park, and were organized by Lauren Lavery.
+The Sunday Summer Reading Series are a five-week long series of critical discussions on readings chosen and hosted by five artists, curators and organizers in a Toronto park, and are organized by Lauren Lavery.

 Larissa Tiggelers (August 5, 2019)